 Etsy is a popular online marketplace for homemade crafts and other goods.
 With over 2.1 million registered sellers, it's one of the largest online marketplaces.
-However, many Etsy sellers are left wondering "Do I need a business license to sell on Etsy?"
+However, many Etsy sellers are left wondering if they need a business license to sell on Etsy.
 Etsy's own policies page doesn't offer any help with this question at all, and the answers available elsewhere are murky at best.
 Fortunately, we're here to help.
-We've put together the ultimate guide to whether you need a business license to sell on Etsy.

 Do Etsy sellers need a business license?

 Whether or not you need a business license to sell on Etsy depends primarily on whether you're treating your Etsy store as a legitimate business or just a hobby.
 To help you decide whether you need a business license, ask yourself the following questions.
 If you answer "yes" to any of the questions below, you'll likely need a business license in order to operate legally.

 - Are you operating your Etsy store as a business or a hobby?
 While the IRS gives vague guidelines on how to judge whether your store is a hobby or for-profit, here's the summarized version: If you're doing it for profit, it's a business, not a hobby.
 Businesses will be required to get the appropriate business licenses in order to operate legally.

 - Is your company a partnership or LLC?
 If you've formed your Etsy store as a partnership or LLC, you'll be required to get an EIN for your business, as well as the requisite busines licenses.

 What business licenses do I need to sell on Etsy?

 If you are operating your Etsy store as a business and turning a profit, you'll be required to play by the same rules as any other online seller.
 Just because you're selling on Etsy instead of your own website does not exempt you from getting the appropriate licenses.
 We've put together a quick list of the most commonly-needed licenses for Etsy merchants below:

 The 3 most commonly-needed business licenses for Etsy sellers: